Ybalrid/Annwvyn/README.md

 Using the engine
 ----------------

 Make a copy of the "template" directory to a convenient location for you, and you are ready to go.
-It contains a CMakeLists.txt that will permit you to generate build files for it (VS2015 64bit)
+It contains a CMakeLists.txt that will permit you to generate build files.

-**Make sure to put Visual Studio build in release/x64 mode before building!** The debug mode target will work but you need ot copy over debug-compatible version of the libraries.
+**Make sure to put Visual Studio build in Release/x64 mode before building!** The debug mode target will work but you need ot copy over debug-compatible version of the libraries.
 They aren't packaged conviniently for that yet. (comming soon).

 On windows you need to have a environment variable "AnnwvynSDK64" set to the SDK location.
-This is done automatically by the SDK installer, but if you encounter problem, you should run again the RUNME.bat script on the SDK installation folder
+This is done automatically by the SDK installer, but if you encounter problem, you should run again the RUNME.bat script on the SDK installation folder.

+You should check out the [quickstart](https://wiki.annwvyn.org/doku.php?id=quickstart) page on the Wiki

 Updating the engine